shantanuchandalia/shantanuchandalia/README.md

 Professional Summary:

 ✨ 8 Years of Experience in Software Testing & Test Automation.

 ✨ Worked with Wipro Technologies, Amdocs and ifm.

-✨ Quality Assurance professional skilled in Test Planning, Test Automation, Exploratory Testing, Server - Side Testing and DevOps.
+✨ Skilled in Test Planning, Test Automation, Exploratory Testing, Server - Side Testing and DevOps.

 Below is the skill-set which I have been work up or experimenting: